By Susan Ciancio

 Because the Dobbs decision overturned Roe v.
-Wade and sent the abortion decision back to the states—a decision that has angered many and incited acts of destruction and violence—kids may be hearing a lot of misinformation.
-That’s why it’s vital that we talk to them about abortion in an age-appropriate way.
+Wade and sent the abortion decision back to the states—a decision that has angered many and that still incites acts of destruction and violence—kids often hear a lot of misinformation.
+That’s why it’s crucial that we talk to them about abortion in an age-appropriate way.
 The Culture of Life Studies Program has the perfect lesson to help you do this!

 If abortion and the sanctity of life are conversations you have only touched upon, now is the perfect time to expand that discussion.
 Our 4-class lesson entitled Defend Life: The Beauty of the Developing Human Being will help you give your children a firm foundation regarding the fact that every human being’s life must be protected from creation until death.
 This lesson explores the science of the earliest moments of a person’s life and helps your child see the humanity of the tiniest and most vulnerable among us.

-Here are 6 great reasons to use Defend Life: The Beauty of the Developing Human Being to teach your kids about preborn babies:
+We want to give you a glimpse into this beautiful lesson, so below are six reasons to use Defend Life: The Beauty of the Developing Human Being to teach the value and humanity of preborn babies:

 1. Your children will learn about all of the amazing things that a baby can do before he’s even born!

 From the very first moment that a baby is created, he has his own unique DNA.
 He is an unrepeatable person!
 As babies grow, they do things like suck their thumbs, do somersaults, smile, and more.
-They’re just like you and me.
 Your child will realize that, while a preborn baby may be smaller, he’s still as human as we are.

 2. Your children will have the opportunity to see the humanity of the preborn baby for themselves.